-Each Rocketship school may offer an extended school day from 8 a.m. to 6 p.m..
+Rocketship may offer an extended school day from 8 a.m. to 6 p.m..
 The number of instructional minutes offered for all grades will meet or exceed the State's requirements in Education Code Section 47612.5 (a)(1).
-A sample bell schedule is attached in Appendix AC Table 4. delineates subject areas and minutes by grade level.
+A sample bell schedule is attached in Appendix Z. This table delineates subject areas and minutes by grade level.